Idaho Disability Benefits: A Guide to Monthly Payments

 2. Supplemental Security Income (SSI)

 Because they use the same eligibility criteria, you can apply to both programs at the same time.
-We compiled this guide to monthly payments to help residents of the Gem State get the support they deserve.
+We compiled this guide to monthly payments to help Gem State residents get the support they deserve.

 The federal SSDI program is funded by deductions from workers’ paychecks.
 Let’s take a look at how to qualify for this program and how it works.

 • Does your doctor expect your health to keep you off the job for at least 12 months?
-If you can return to work in months or weeks, then you aren’t eligible.
+If you can return to work in months or weeks because of a short-term disability, then you aren’t eligible.

-• Have you seen a doctor in the past 90 days about your disability?
-If not, you need a Disability Determination Services exam to confirm your condition.
+• Have you seen a doctor for treatment within the last year?
+If not, you need a Disability Determination Services exam to confirm you’re disabled.
 Did you know an Idaho disability lawyer can cover doctor’s visits and medical records if you can’t pay for them?

-• Are you between 18 and 65 and not receiving Social Security benefits?
-The program stops paying at full retirement age since you start getting regular Social Security benefits.
+• Are you between 18 and 67 and not receiving any Social Security benefits?
+The program stops paying at 67 since you start getting regular Social Security retirement.

-• Have you worked full-time for at least 5 of the last 10 years in jobs that withheld Social Security taxes?
-Eligibility lapses if you stop working for 60 months because you weren’t paying FICA taxes.
+• Have you worked at least 5 of the last 10 years in jobs where you paid Social Security taxes?
+Eligibility lapses once you stop working for 60 months.
+The work history requirement means children can only get dependent benefits through a disabled parent on SSDI.

 Have some “no” answers?
 Don’t worry.
 The SSI program may be available to you.